dcevallossalas/InternetPrivacyAssessment/README.md

 ```

 - Bibliography.xlsx: This Excel file contains the detail of the reviewed bibliography, as well as the results from the pilot and main phase of the screening and coding procedures.

+- generate_list.sql: This script creates a mysql stored procedure for retrieving the list of papers from a table named sota that can be loaded directly from the Bibliography.xlsx file.